davidemiceli/gender-detection/README.md

 # Gender Detection

 ## Description
 A node.js module to determine a person's gender based on his/her first name.
 It works also for many languages other than english.
+It support international names.
+This module is able to clean the text detecting gender from dirty or unclear names.

 ## Installation